kstenschke/doShell/README.md

 given source file.

-### Functions, Iteractions, Conditions

-As doShell is a superset of shell script, all language constructs of regular shell script can also be used within doShell script.

 | Command                                                           | Description                                             |
 | ----------------------------------------------------------------- | ------------------------------------------------------- |
 | ``#replaceAll in file path/file search replace``                  | Replace all occurrences of given string                 |